ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

 tail -f /mnt/nvme/qubetics/cosmovisor.log
 ```

-* Additional scripts added for fast_sync to snapshotter & node upgrade scripts.
+* Additional scripts added for fast_sync to snapshotter

-* I will continue to pull from the upstream fork and make modifications to this repo to ensure validator-node enhancements continue to work in a Dockerized configuration
+* I will continue to pull from the upstream fork and make modifications to this repo to ensure validator-node enhancements continue to work in a Dockerized configuration and continual upgrades as they are released

+* See Utilities for misc scripts that may help once you have your node running

 ### Useful commands to retrive Node Info